bugparty/insurgency_sandstorm_docker/README.md

 A docker container for running a dedicated Insurgency sandstorm server

+open box and use granted, no extra tweat needed

 ## Quick start

 Install the latest version of insurgency and create a volume to `/opt/insurgency` to persist the game files outside of the container.